Table of Contents

 Diseases with hypokinetic-hypertonic symptoms:

 Parkinson’s is a degenerative disease of the substantia nigra that involves the loss of dopamine-producing cells.
-Because of the loss of dopamine and the resulting excess of choline, disruptions of the modulation of movements can occur – characterized by the symptom triad: “cogwheel” rigidity, tremor, and akinesia.
+Because of the loss of dopamine and the resulting excess of choline, disruptions in movement modulation can occur – characterized by the symptom triad: ‘cogwheel’ rigidity, tremor, and akinesia.

 Diseases with hyperkinetic-hypotonic symptoms:

 The loss of GABA and choline-producing cells in the striatum leads to a predominance of impulses triggered by dopamine.
-The symptoms can be tics in form of muscle twitching, changing of the psyche, and even dementia.
-The movements of patients suffering from Huntington’s disease are fast and not rhythmical and they increase in case of excitement or intending movement.
+The symptoms can be tics in the form of muscle twitching, changing of the psyche, and even dementia.
+The movements of patients with Huntington’s disease are fast and not rhythmical and they increase in case of excitement or intending movement.

 Athetosis is characterized by slow, stereotypical, vermicular movements of the extremities, which can result in abnormal joint positions.

-This movement disorder manifests in case of malfunctioning of the subthalamic nucleus as fast, skidding movements with sudden onset..
+This movement disorder manifests in the case of malfunctioning of the subthalamic nucleus.
+It is a fast, skidding movement with sudden onset.

 Diseases of the motor cortex